untitled

 In 1981, one or more unnamed Jehovah's Witnesses who were employed by the UNITED STATES POSTAL SERVICE joined with other like-minded USPS employees in filing a series of union grievances, EEOC complaints, and federal lawsuits to stop USPS from having them to process draft registration materials.
 On July 3, 1980, President Carter issued Proclamation 4771, 45 Fed.Reg.
 45247, which required all males born in 1960-61 to register with the Selective Service System.
 USPS and the Selective Service System agreed that USPS personnel would distribute the draft registration forms and information brochures at post offices throughout the nation, and then review the forms for accuracy once they were completed by each respective registrant.
 Many USPS employees suffered various disciplinary actions for refusing to perform such duties before the court ruling that conscientious objectors would no longer be forced to perform such.

 WHEELER v.
 VOICESTREAM WIRELESS SERVICES is a 2005 Pennsylvania federal lawsuit involving an African-American Jehovah's Witness named Sharon Wheeler.
 Wheeler began working for Voicestream at its Wyoming Valley Mall location in May 2001.
-Despite Voicestream's policy that retail employees be available to work during all hours their retail stores are open, Voicestream agreed to "accomodate" Wheeler's request to have Sundays and Tuesday evenings off so that she could attend Watchtower meetings.
+Despite Voicestream's policy that retail employees be available to work during all hours their retail stores are open, Voicestream agreed to "accommodate" Wheeler's request to have Sundays and Tuesday evenings off so that she could attend Watchtower meetings.
 Whether it was Wheeler's "special treatment", or whether Wheeler did other things to make her religious beliefs known, her co-workers began to question Wheeler about her beliefs.
-Wheeler later claimed that her co-worker's questions and followup comments offended her - something I find questionable given that most JWs welcome any and every opportunity to talk about their religion.
+Wheeler later claimed that her co-worker's questions and follow-up comments offended her - something I find questionable given that most JWs welcome any and every opportunity to talk about their religion.
 In all probability, Wheeler's offense was likely brought on by her failure to convert any of her co-workers.
 In January 2002, Wheeler applied for an assistant manager position, but she was not granted an interview.
 In April 2002, Wheeler took a leave of absence of unknown length.
 During the leave, she received a letter requesting that she return her keys to the store.
 Wheeler assumed this meant she had been fired, but Voicestream claimed Wheeler was not fired until she failed to return from leave.

 At some point thereafter, Wheeler obtained an attorney and filed a complaint with the Pennsylvania Human Rights Commission.
 Probably due to foreseeing that PHRC would not rule in her favor, Wheeler filed a complaint with EEOC, and a federal lawsuit was pursued in October 2003.
-Under Title VII, Wheeler alleged racial and religious discrimination, including retaliation, hostile work environment, and failure to accomodate.
+Under Title VII, Wheeler alleged racial and religious discrimination, including retaliation, hostile work environment, and failure to accommodate.
 In May 2005, the USDC summarily dismissed Wheeler's claims based on racial discrimination, and some of her religious discrimination claims.
 The court allowed several other allegations regarding religious discrimination to go forward, but outcome is unknown.

 THOMPSON v.
 JASAS CORPORATION was a 2002 federal lawsuit filed in Washington D.C. by a African-American Jehovah's Witness named Wenoka Thompson.
 Thompson alleged that she had been discriminated against and harassed by her employer on the basis of her sex, race, and religion.
 She also asserted causes of action for intentional infliction of emotional distress, defamation, and retaliation.
 Defendants included Jasas Corporation and Tribune Broadcasting Company.
 Thompson was employed by Jasas beginning in May 1993.
 In June 1994, she was promoted to the Business Department as an Accounts Payable Technician.
 Thereafter, Thompson alleged numerous incidents of harassment by her supervisor, and that Jasas did not address her complaints.
 Thompson alleged that her supervisor referred to her as "Tar Baby" and "Speck"; that her supervisor responded to her request to help plan a company picnic by stating that everyone would be eating barbecue, chitterlings, and watermelon; and that her supervisor once carried a "noose" through the office and hung it on his office door, commenting that it was plaintiff's size.
 Thompson also alleges that a white female co-worker accused her of stealing, commenting that "black people do all the stealing."
 On another occasion, when Thompson's boyfriend visited the office, that co-worker allegedly asked whether the boyfriend was plaintiff's pimp.
 Thompson was moved from the Business Department to the Engineering Department in December 1995.
 She alleged that she was subjected to discrimination and harassment in the new department also.
 Thompson claimed that she was physically and verbally assaulted and battered by a co-employee in January 1997.
 Thompson filed a charge of discrimination with the EEOC in August 1996.
 After she received her right to sue letter, she filed this lawsuit pro se in the Superior Court of the District of Columbia in December 1997 asserting only a Title VII claim for discrimination and harassment.
 Jasas removed the action to the USDC in January 1998.
 Thereafter, Thompson alleged that she was transferred involuntarily from the night shift to the day shift in March 1998, and was discharged on March 12, 1998.
 She claims that these two events were in retaliation for filing the EEOC charge and this lawsuit.
 Thompson filed a subsequent EEOC charge of retaliation on May 5, 1998.
 She quickly requested a right to sue letter and, on June 22, 1998, the EEOC issued one.
 Thompson filed an amended complaint adding causes of action for defamation and intentional infliction of emotional distress.
 In a second amended complaint, Thompson added a cause of action for retaliation.
 The USDC summarily dismissed outright Thompson's claims for intentional infliction of emotional distress and defamation, but dismissed her retaliation claim only because it was premature.
 Thompson's Title VII claims were permitted to go to trial.
 Outcome unknown.
 Probably settled.